jpswade/jpswade.github.io/_posts/2012-09-03-how-we-built-loggerheads-community-information.md

 One site that that I kept coming back to, that really inspired my designs going forward, was visitphilly.com, designed by the world-renowned design studio Happy Cog.

-As you&#8217;ll see in my next concept…
+As you'll see in my next concept…

 [<img class="alignnone size-medium wp-image-3631" src="http://wade.be/upload/lcis2.3-236x300.png" alt="lcis2.3" />](http://wade.be/upload/lcis2.3.png)

 I decided to keep with the green and brown which represented the farmland in the surrounding areas as well as take some layout direction from the website design I’d become familiar with.

-The feedback was that it wasn&#8217;t very in-line with the existing branding, so the design was compromised into this:<figure>
+The feedback was that it wasn't very in-line with the existing branding, so the design was compromised into this:<figure>

 [<img class="alignnone size-medium wp-image-3632" src="http://wade.be/upload/lcis3.0-236x300.png" alt="lcis3.0" />](http://wade.be/upload/lcis3.0.png)</figure>

 This was the first draft adopting the logo and the blue branding.
-This wasn&#8217;t the final draft as a few more details were added in before it went into production:<figure class="">
+This wasn't the final draft as a few more details were added in before it went into production:<figure class="">

 [<img class="alignnone size-medium wp-image-3633" src="http://wade.be/upload/lcis3.2-236x300.png" alt="lcis3.2" />](http://wade.be/upload/lcis3.2.png)</figure>